 Free yourself from as many obligations as you can: jobs, responsibilities, pets, debts, property, etc.

-Don’t pretire without a solid resume in your back pocket.
+Don’t leave a perfectly good job for a career break without a solid resume in your back pocket.
 It’s your insurance policy.
-It lets you take risks knowing that, if worse comes to worse, you can always find a job.
+You can take more risks knowing that you can always find a job if worse comes to worst.

 3. Get Your Money Working While You’re Not